Sphereon-Opensource/PEX/README.md

 ## Background

-The Presentation Exchange (PEX) Library is a general use presentation exchange library that implements the functionality described in the [DIF Presentation Exchange specification](https://identity.foundation/presentation-exchange/) for both version 1.0.0 and 2.0.0.
+The IPresentation Exchange (PEX) Library is a general use presentation exchange library that implements the functionality described in the [DIF IPresentation Exchange specification](https://identity.foundation/presentation-exchange/) for both version 1.0.0 and 2.0.0.
 It is written in Typescript and can be compiled to any target JavaScript version.

 Sphereon's PEX Library is useful for both verifier systems and holders (e.g. wallets) and can be used in client side browsers and mobile applications as well as on server side technology such as REST APIs (e.g. built with NodeJS).
-It allows anyone to add DIF Presentation Exchange logic to their existing wallets, agents and/or verifiers, without making any further assumptions about the technologies used in their products.
+It allows anyone to add DIF IPresentation Exchange logic to their existing wallets, agents and/or verifiers, without making any further assumptions about the technologies used in their products.

-A Presentation Exchange operates generally as follows; The verifier creates a Presentation Definition asking for credentials from the holder.
-The definition for the credentials is sent to the holder, who returns a Verifiable Presentation as a response.
+A IPresentation Exchange operates generally as follows; The verifier creates a IPresentation Definition asking for credentials from the holder.
+The definition for the credentials is sent to the holder, who returns a Verifiable IPresentation as a response.
 Now the verifier will verify the presentation by checking the signature and other accompanying proofs.

-The Presentation Exchange will ensure that the model used by the verifier, can be interpreted by the holder.
+The IPresentation Exchange will ensure that the model used by the verifier, can be interpreted by the holder.
 It then ensures that the correct parts from the holders credentials are used to create the presentation.
 The PEX contains all the logic to interpret the models, therefore removing the need for the verifier and holder to align their specific models.